guitarino/guitarino.github.io/content/BookThatTearsItsOwnPages.md

 > Behind you, a desert.
 Ahead, the boundless love.
 > Though scared of awesome presence, you raise your voice above.
 > "God, I have come from very far, and I am tired so.
 > I stand before you, brightest star, with thirst to only know
 > One simple answer, my omniscient seer,
 > O ever-dancing dancer, **Why am I here?**"
 > "You don't remember anymore", reply came from the light.
 > "How stood you here aeons before, repeating the same plight.
 > You were a loving mother and her precious child.
 > By a wooden crib, you stood as father and gently smiled.
 > You were a mighty tree that grew in rainy and in sunny.
->  You were a busy bee obsessed with sweetest honey.
+> You were a busy bee obsessed with making sweetest honey.
 > You were a mountain with a shiny peak.
 > You were a lily flower growing by a tiny creek.
 > You were the one you wanted with your entire heart.
 > And the one you'd rather keep far away apart.
 > In all your crimes, your only victim and your own judge.
 > Remorseful countless times, but others - wouldn't budge.
 > You walked quadrillion of miles, as homeless and from home,
 > Through suffering and trials, as formless and as form.
 > You are the book that tears its own pages.
->  Experiences loved into life and lost to ages.
+> You are the experience loved into life and lost to ages.
 > Now stood in front of love itself, the creator of abodes,
->  What would you do to learn yourself, what truth the world holds?"
+> What would you do to learn yourself, the truth the world holds?"
 > "Anything," you replied, your voice echoing throughout.
 > "And so begins another stride, another journey on a thorny route.
 > Why are you here, you ask?
 Truth is seeking for its own answer.
 > Look deep behind your mask, and find the ever-dancing dancer.
 > Look in the seen to find the seen, and in the heard to find the heard.
 > Look for the balance, not extreme, for truth, and not a word."

 Puzzled, I stood up.
 I didn't understand.
 But I wanted to keep it.
 I wanted to memorize it, and think about it.
 I wanted to think about it, over and over, over and over.
 I want to remember it, forever.
 I want to understand, why am I here?
 What was the point of it all?
 What does it all mean?
 Have I walked a quadrillion miles?
 Am I the same as everyone, and how?
 I'm going to die soon, like everybody else.
 But if I could take anything with me when I die, it would be this page, this piece of paper, and whatever is on it.